mrkalyoncu/Coherence_Analysis/README.md

 ## 📄 License

-This project is licensed under the Apache License 2.0.
+This project is licensed under the CC-BY-4.0 license.